warpspeed/php-silex-sample/readme.md

 # cd to your project's root directory
 # and copy the contents of the .env.template.php
-# file into a new file title .env.php
+# file into a new file titled .env.php
 cd ~/Sites/warpspeed-silex.dev
-cp .env.template.php .env
+cp .env.template.php .env.php

 # enter the requisite fields
-nano .env
+nano .env.php

-# the .env file should resemble the following when complete:
+# the .env.php file should resemble the following when complete:
 <?php

 	$_ENV['DB_NAME'] = 'tasks_db';